 This inter-disciplinary program is offered to candidates for the Degree of Bachelor of Arts.
 It is offered in conjunction with a major or a minor in a single discipline.
 In order to be awarded a B.A. with a Major or Minor in Law and Society, candidates must complete all the requirements of the B. A. (see Faculty of Humanities and Social Sciences – Degree Regulations in the MUN Calendar).

-Students wishing to declare a Major or Minor in Law and Society should consult the Program Liaison, Christina Doonan.
+Students with questions about academic advising in the Law and Society Program should contact firstname.lastname@example.org – the Senior Academic Advisor in the faculty of Humanities and Social Sciences.
 Information on declaring a program of study in the Faculty of Humanities and Social Sciences is available on the Faculty of Humanities and Social Sciences iDeclare page.

 As is the case with any inter-disciplinary program, it will be the students’ responsibility to ensure that they have the necessary prerequisites to complete the program.